ekapus/SitecoreHabitatFeatureTemplate/README.md

 1. Right click on the new solution folder, choose add, and select "New Project".
 1. Scroll through the project types and select "Sitecore Habitat Feature".
 1. Enter a name for your feature.
 It's best to omit spaces and punctuation.
-1. Create a folder that matches your solution folder name under "Your Habitat Project Root\src\Feature" and choose it as the location for the project.
+1. Using windows explorer, create a folder that matches your solution folder name under "Your Habitat Project Root\src\Feature"
+1. Under the folder you just created, create a "code" and a "serialization" folder.
+1. Choose the code folder as the location for the project you're creating.
 1. Hit OK
 1. Open your new project.
 1. Rename /Views/$safeprojectname$ to /Views/YourProjectName